For years, I’ve had people asking me if you can still teach English abroad without a degree.

 - 120-hours or nothing.
 Don’t try to slip a fast one and think you can do the cheapest TEFL with the least amount of effort and get on just fine.
 You MUST take the 120-hour course, this is the only one that will be internationally recognized and can be used for a work permit.

 → DON’T FORGET!
 Get a discount on your TEFL here using code: Nina35.
-Don’t fall for the wrong TEFL certificate like I did.
+Don’t fall for the wrong TEFL certificate as I did.
 It’s an expensive mistake and could leave you out a chunk of cash and with a worthless piece of paper!

 I really hope this helped you realize it’s possible to get a job abroad or online teaching English without a degree, I know you can do it!

 Will you be looking for a job teaching English now?
 Did this help you find a job?
 Where will you start teaching?
 I’d love to know what worked out for you!
 Leave a comment below!